SwissClinicalTrialOrganisation/secuTrialR/inst/extdata/sT_exports/README_sT_exports.md

 - **shortnames** - contains a collection of secuTrial exports with short table names
 - **export_options** - contains a collection of secuTrial exports with differing export options
 - **change_tracking** - contains exports with differing project setups and without any case data
 - **subset** - contains partial secuTrial exports based on study centre.
-This is needed for testing the secuTrialdata subsetting funcitonality.
+This is needed for testing the secuTrialdata subsetting functionality.

 ## File naming